rstrauss127/vacation-rentals/spec.md

 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
   - listings/9/reservations/new

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors
+  - listings/new
+  - reservation/new
 Confirm:
 - [ ] The application is pretty DRY
 - [ ] Limited logic in controllers